ninadhulle/blog/apache-httpd-tuning.md

  </IfModule>

 ```
-Apache Benchmark(ab) tool that comes with Apache Httpd can be used to simulate the requests and identify the details
+Apache Benchmark(ab) tool that comes with Apache Httpd can be used to simulate the requests and get the metrics.
 ```
 ab -k -c 1000 -n 8000 https://<server>:<port>
 ```
 -k keeps alive the connection similar to browser
 -c concurrent connection
 -n max# of connections
+6. **Reverse proxy load balancer:** Algorithm - by least busy connection
+7. **Linux OS Optimizations:** We use RHEL 7.5 and below are few optimizations we did to further improve performance.
+ * Increase - ulimit size 4096 - I guess default is 10000 on RHEL 7.5 at CVS, this can be increased by talking to Unix Admins
-10. Linux - increase write buffer size (not sure how much) - /proc/sys/net/core/wmem_max
+ * Increase write buffer size (not sure how much) - /proc/sys/net/core/wmem_max
-11. Linux - increase swapiness (not sure how much) - /proc/sys/vm/swappiness
+ * Increase swapiness (not sure how much) - /proc/sys/vm/swappiness

 ### Security Optimizations ######